riceissa/issarice.com/wiki/malaria-notes.md

 * The CDC FAQ says "the eradication campaign never involved most of Africa, where malaria is the most common".
   Why was this the case?
+* What does the pie chart of spending within malaria look like?
+* What does the pie chart of spending on malaria, seen in terms of all of global health, look like?